Introduction to Permaculture

 system can vary greatly.
 Some may be predatory or competitive;

 of relationships can be beneficial in building a strong

 9: USE SMALL AND SLOW SOLUTIONS

-that is practical and energy-efficient for that function.
+scale that is practical and energy-efficient for that function.

-Human scale and capacity should be the yardstick for a humane, democratic
+Human scale and capacity should be the yardstick for a humane,

-while some apparently slow growing but more valuable
+lived, while some apparently slow growing but more valuable

 10: USE AND VALUE DIVERSITY

-and humanity are the source of evolved systemic complexity.
+nature and humanity are the source of evolved systemic complexity.

 is itself complex, dynamic, and at times apparently contradictory.

-tension in nature between variety and possibility on the one hand, and
+tension in nature between variety and possibility on the

-vulnerability to pests and diseases, and therefore of
+of vulnerability to pests and diseases, and therefore of

-the widespread use of toxic chemicals and energy to control these.
-Polyculture
+the widespread use of toxic chemicals and energy to control

-widely recognized applications of the use of diversity to reduce
+of the use of diversity to reduce vulnerability to pests,

-Polyculture also reduces reliance on market systems, and bolsters household
+reduces reliance on market systems, and bolsters household

-and community self-reliance by providing a wider range
+and community self-reliance by providing a wider range of

 11: USE EDGES AND VALUE THE MARGINAL

 can be seen as a great ecological trade market between these

 two great domains of life.
 The shallow water allows penetration

 of sunlight for algae and plant growth, as well as providing

 forage areas for wading and other birds.
-The fresh water from catchment streams
+The fresh water

-a few centimeters deep, is an edge or interface
+only be a few centimeters deep, is an edge or interface

 productive and healthy plant life.